lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 When we subclassed `MiniTest::Unit::TestCase` as `SomethingTest`, the `inherited` hook on the superclass is called by Ruby with `SomethingTest` as an argument.

 This stashes a reference to the class `SomethingTest` in an class variable[^why-a-hash].
-The `TestCase.test_suites` method that we were looking at above returns all those subclasses, sorted by name.
+The `TestCase.test_suites` method that we were looking at above returns all those subclasses, sorted by name:

+{code ruby,test_suites}

 Running a "suite"[^suite]